chromaxyz/reflex/README.md

 Noteably this is a so-called framework, a single well-tested audited implementation rather than a specification.
 The framework serves as the foundation of your modular application allowing you to focus on your business logic.

-## Goals

-- The core framework must be as minimalistic and lean as possible, aim for a "zero-cost abstraction".
-- The core framework must have a highly optimized hot-path.
-- The core framework must have as little stack pressure as possible.
-- Priveledged administrative functions must optimize for legibility and safety, focus on preventing footguns.
-- Only the `Installer` is required, all other modules are optional.

 ## Contracts